TheOdinProject/curriculum/javascript/javascript_in_the_real_world/linting.md

 The style guides we mentioned above are full of really helpful advice for formatting, organizing and composing your code.
 But there are a *lot* of rules - it can be difficult to internalize them all. **Linters** are tools that will scan your code with a set of style rules and will report any errors to you that they find.
 In some cases, they can even auto-fix the errors!
 There are many linters that exist for JavaScript but by far the most common one is [ESLint](https://eslint.org/).

 ESLint is installed as a dev dependency in your project which will allow you to run checks on any of your files via the command line.
 [ESLint's official "Getting Started" page](https://eslint.org/docs/user-guide/getting-started) is a good place to start which covers installation and basic configuration.
+The default rule set covers many of the most common scenarios with sensible default settings.

 You will also want to look at the [docs on configuring ESLint](https://eslint.org/docs/latest/use/configure/) for a list of options that you can change, such as including or excluding certain folders or files, and details about specific rules.

 ### Formatters